 - Crabtree, Charles, Holger L. Kern, and Steven Pfaff.
+Forthcoming.
 "Mass media and the diffusion of collective action in authoritarian regimes: The June 1953 East German uprising."
-Conditionally accepted, International Studies Quarterly.
+International Studies Quarterly.

 A growing literature attributes the rapid diffusion of anti-regime collective action in authoritarian regimes to foreign mass media broadcasts.
 We examine this relationship in the context of the June 17, 1953 uprising in East Germany, the first national rebellion against communist rule in Eastern Europe.
 The uprising involved an extraordinarily swift and wide-ranging diffusion of anti-regime collective action.
 Observers on both sides of the Iron Curtain attributed the revolt to Western media broadcasts, particularly news broadcasts by the Radio in the American Sector (RIAS) of Berlin.
 While historians have strongly endorsed this view, researchers have never empirically tested it.
 We investigate the potential relationship between municipality-level protest events and RIAS broadcasts by exploiting plausibly exogenous variation in RIAS signal strength across East Germany and an unusually rich set of covariates.
 We find no evidence to support the hypothesis that RIAS caused the diffusion of protest during the uprising.
 Instead, our results suggest that social ties may have played an important and under-recognized role in the swift diffusion of anti-regime collective action.